LinkedIn File Sharing Scam

-Using social media platforms is one of the easiest ways for cybercriminals to trick people since they are so popular and have many ways to communicate with followers/connections.
-LinkedIn has been part of the latest scam.
+Using social media platforms and their connections is one of the easiest ways for cybercriminals to trick people ...
+LinkedIn is the latest victim.

 - Never trust a link in a message that you weren’t expecting.
 You can always verify with the person by calling them or texting them to see if it is real.